Extreme Weather Travel Guide

 Plan ahead by checking alerts on our website and Twitter.

-What to Expect During a Tropical Storm
+What to Expect During Severe Rain and Wind

 Flooding, heavy winds, and lightning are the main causes for delays and disruptions to MBTA service during major storms.